 The menstrual cycle is a complex, coordinated sequence of events.
 It involves the hypothalamus, anterior pituitary, ovary, and endometrium.

 The menstrual cycle having all its complexities can be easily influenced by environmental factors such as stress, extreme exercise, mood disorders, eating disorders, and obesity.
 However, we aren’t talking about any disorders here.
 In this article, we shall be focussing on what you, my fellow reader, should know about the menstrual cycle.

 If there are any kind of changes in your body, there will be changes in your mood as well.
 Since there are a lot of hormones involved in the menstrual cycle, there are many effects it can have on you- both physically and emotionally.

 The menstrual cycle is a monthly rhythmic cycle that prepares the uterus for pregnancy in females.
 Menstruation is usually referred to as the phase of the menstrual cycle in which the blood comes out of the vagina.
-However, in reality, menstruation refers to the entire menstrual cycle.

 Why do people get their period?